Jc-alt logo

 # 1. Rob this node

-# -> Cannot rob left child
+# -> Cannot rob left or right child

 #